Join the Largest Ostomy Community

 Shark Fan

-Hope this helps
+Hope this helps.

-Why, what are the reasons I need anything around my colostomy when I shower?.
+Why, what are the reasons I need anything around my colostomy when I shower?

-I'm 3 weeks post op with colostomy after perforated diverticulitis.
+I'm 3 weeks post-op with colostomy after perforated diverticulitis.

 Hi Melb,

-There is no reason to have to have anything over your stoma when showering.
+There is no reason to have anything over your stoma when showering.
 I shower without anything on the days that I change my flange.
 That is usually only every 10 days.
 It feels great and my skin loves it.
 Everyone says be careful of the soap you use but my skin does not care what I use and the flange sticks well anyway.
 I just use my normal shower gel.
 Not everyone can do that.
 I irrigate so do not have any output during the shower and so what if you did right?
-Lol since you have a Colostomy, you may want to research irrigation and once you have healed, usually 4-6 months, you may want to ask you doctor about it.
+Lol since you have a colostomy, you may want to research irrigation and once you have healed, usually 4-6 months, you may want to ask your doctor about it.
 I learned to do it on the internet.
-UTube has some great videos.
+YouTube has some great videos.
 It sure beats output constantly!

 Take care,